rudolfgrauberger/sonar-cxx-wiki/Description---Features.md

 This is a [SonarQube](http://www.sonarqube.org/) plugin, which adds support for C++ language.
 It provides following features:

-- A full stack of components (preprocessor, lexer and parser) needed to parse, analyse and create a Model (AST) from your sources.
+- A full stack of components (preprocessor, lexer and parser) needed to parse, create a model and analyse your sources.
-- A parse error recovery, which allows the plugin to skip only those units of code which could not be parsed.
+- A parse error recovery, which allows the plugin to skip only those units of code which could not be parsed successfully.
+- A nearly complete support of the standards C++03 and C++11
 - Calculation of various size metrics (Number of lines/statements/classes/methods, LOC etc.)
 - Feeding of code analysis results for virtually any analyzer, including but not limited to:
   - Cppcheck